comp-machine-learning-spring2022/ismir2018-oss-tutorial/about.md

 permalink: /about/
 ---

-This is the webpage for the [Open Source and Reproducible MIR Research tutorial][tutorial-formal], run by Brian McFee and Thor Kell at [ISMIR 2018][ismir] in Paris, France.
+This is the webpage for Lab 0 of CSC 294.
+It is based on the [Open Source and Reproducible MIR Research tutorial][tutorial-formal], run by Brian McFee and Thor Kell at [ISMIR 2018][ismir] in Paris, France.

 The goal of the tutorial is to provide hands-on, practical training for MIR researchers to learn modern tools for improving the quality of their research software - version control, testing, test automation, and so on.